drinkbird/drinkbird.github.io/_posts/blog/2026-06-09-man-mission-me.md

 The model is easiest to understand through its failure modes, because most of us have lived at least one of them.

 **Me first.** This is the version that is hardest to admit, because it rarely looks like selfishness from the inside.
 It looks like ambition, which the industry rewards.
 When recognition becomes the target rather than the byproduct, collaboration quietly turns into positioning.
 Decisions get made for how they will read rather than whether they are right.
 The work starts optimizing for the things that are visible to the people who hand out credit, and quality, which is mostly invisible until it fails, is the first thing traded away.
 I wrote in [The $2M bug that wasn't in the code]({{ site.baseurl }}/organizational-behavior/) about a project where the unspoken goal had shifted from solving the problem to leaving an architectural fingerprint on the company.
 That is *me first* wearing the costume of technical ambition.
-The project was namely delivered.
-It checked the boxes.
+The project was namely delivered and checked the boxes.
 It also accumulated two million dollars of organizational debt, because once the target is recognition, everything else becomes negotiable.

 **Mission first.** This is the respectable inversion, the one you can defend in any review, and it is the one I see most often in good leaders under pressure.
 Delivery goes above everything.
 The date is sacred, the scope holds, and the team absorbs the difference in evenings and weekends and quiet resentment.
 You can win this way, once.
 It is not worth much to win the battle if you are left with no team to fight the next one.
 It is not worth much to deliver a project if the people who delivered it walk away burned out or disgruntled, because the next project arrives with a thinner, more fragile team than the one you started with, and you have taught everyone watching that this is what success costs them here.